 My name is Ian Richardson and I have been involved with WTBL since its inception almost 10 years ago now.
 I am the Chief Officer of Community Voluntary Services for Broxbourne and East Herts (CVSBEH), who are appointed by the WTBL Partnership as their Locally Trusted Organisation (LTO).
-CVSBEH provides a range of support including financial management, employment and contracting services and governance advice to the WTBL Partnership.
+CVSBEH provides a range of support including financial management, employment, contracting services and governance advice to the WTBL Partnership.